jlesage/docker-baseimage-gui/README.md

 #### Missing Icon from Window Title Bar

-If a window of the application does not supply an icon via the _NET_WM_ICON hint, the window manager will look for an icon whose name (minus the extension) matches the instance name of the window as returned in the WM_CLASS hint.
+The icon of a window title bar can be missing when this window does not supply an icon via the _NET_WM_ICON hint.
+In this case, the window manager will look for an icon whose name (minus the extension) matches the instance name of the window as returned in the WM_CLASS hint.

-So to make sure the icon is found, a symbolic link to the master icon can be created under `/opt/jwm/share` in the container.
+To make sure the icon is found, a symbolic link to the master icon should be created under `/opt/jwm/share` in the container.
 This can be done by adding the symbolic link to your `rootfs`, or by addding the following lines to your
 Dockerfile: